Find Trade Colleges

 Read More…

 The in-demand associate degree programs at Utah Valley University helped the school earn the #4 place on this year’s ranking of the most popular construction trades schools in the Rocky Mountains Region .
-Located in the city of Orem, UVU is a public school with a very large student population.
+Located in the small city of Orem, UVU is a public school with a fairly large student population.

 Read More…